hanahhh/crawl-airbnb-data/README.md

 `pricelowerbound`
 **Note: Airbnb only returns a maximum of ~300 listings per specific filter (price range).
 To get more listings, I recommend scraping multiple times using small increments in price and concatenating the datasets.**

+## Crawling by sript file
+Create `city.txt` file that contains all cities that you want to crawl from.

+Open command and run `python -m crawl.script` to crawl data with price getting bigger by `200.000 VND` from `0` to `20.000.000`
 ## -----**-----
 Thanks [kailu3](https://github.com/kailu3) for inspired me to create this code.